ByteBandits/writeups/plaid-ctf-2020/web/contrived/zevtnax/README.md

 A quick workaround I could think of was to somehow make the data connection stay longer after sending the payload.
 One way to do this could be to append a lot of garbage after the payload.

-So:
+So, run:
 ```bash
 ubuntu@ip-172-31-3-141:~/ctf/problem$ for i in {0..1000};do cat payload_bak >> payload;done
 ```
-The send the payload again.
+Then send the payload again.

 And Voila!
 It worked!
 I got the flag in my email.